- There are two types of sin described in the Bible: unintentional sin and intentional sin.

 When we love someone–truly love them–then we intercede on their behalf (what we don’t usually do is join them in their sin); sometimes we intercede to the point of sacrificing ourselves (like Jesus did).
 After all, intercession is what restores a person to God when death has wrapped its grip around them.
 But that didn’t happen.
 Adam did not choose to intercede.
 Let me say this again, Adam did not choose to intercede for his God-given partner, Eve.
 And here lies our smoking gun in regard to what really went down in the Garden of Eden: at the point when intercession was the easiest and the most loving thing to do, Adam’s heart chose something (someone) else.
 Adam chose death.

 The hidden desire that lurked in Adam’s heart had already taken root and now it came out in full force as Adam chose the serpent and death over a relationship with both God and Eve.
+And take notice, no persuasive words from Eve were needed:

 And she also gave some to her husband, who was with her, and he ate. —Gen. 3:6, NRSV